lcombs15/Organized-Chaos/README.md

 "Organized Chaos" was our group's name of choice in CSC-415!

 ## About the App
 The app is generically called "Student Organizer", although, this could change.
+This project was created over the course of a 16 week semester.

 The purpose of the app is to help college students get organized!
 (And for a grade in CSC415!)
 * Keep track of due dates